The Second Best Exotic Marigold Hotel: Production

 The director and writer of the first film, John Madden and Ol Parker, returned for the sequel.
 In October 2012, Parker was consulted to deliver a treatment to Fox Searchlight Pictures executives for a sequel titled The Best Exotic Marigold Hotel 2.
 Most of the cast agreed to come back.
 On 28 October 2013, Radio Times revealed that the cast would be flying to India to shoot the sequel film in January 2014.

-On 28 October 2013 Radio Times stated that Penelope Wilton confirmed the cast, including Dame Judi Dench, Bill Nighy, Dame Maggie Smith, Ronald Pickup and Celia Imrie, would return for the sequel, set to start filming in January 2014.
+On 28 October 2013 Radio Times stated that Penelope Wilton confirmed the cast, including Judi Dench, Bill Nighy, Maggie Smith, Ronald Pickup and Celia Imrie, would return for the sequel, set to start filming in January 2014.
 On 30 October, Deadline reported that Richard Gere was in talks to join the ensemble cast of the sequel.
 Later on 10 January 2014, Gere confirmed his new role in the film; other newcomers added to the film include Tamsin Greig and David Strathairn.

 Principal photography began on 10 January 2014 in Jaipur, India.
 The film was produced for under $10 million.